ejreymond-christensen/jetsetter-geo-hangman/README.md

 ## How to run the program

-You can simply go to https://ejreymond-christensen.github.io/ut-hangman-game/ .
-Or you can go to ut-hangman-game repo and download the repo.
+You can simply go to https://ejreymond-christensen.github.io/jetsetter-geo-hangman/.
+Or you can go to `jetsetter-geo-hangman` repo and download the repo.
 Simply open `index.html` in your favorite browser and start playing.